Susan Pitard Acree

 Daytona Solisti will feature Olga performing Mozart’s Violin Concerto No. 4, KV 218, in her inaugural concert with the orchestra on October 17, 2021.

 Joseph Corporon is principal cellist, frequent soloist and a founding member of Daytona Solisti Chamber Orchestra and an active freelance musician in Central Florida.
-He was previously Director of Music Ministries at Tomoka United Methodist Church in Ormond Beach, Polk Street U.M.C. in Amarillo, TX, and Associate Director of Music Ministries at St. Luke’s U.M.C. in Orlando, FL.
+He was previously a teacher in the Volusia County Schools, Director of Music Ministries at Tomoka United Methodist Church in Ormond Beach, Polk Street U.M.C. in Amarillo, TX, and Associate Director of Music Ministries at St. Luke’s U.M.C. in Orlando, FL.
 He joins pianist Michael Rickman and violinist Susan Pitard Acree as a member of the Rickman-Acree-Corporon Piano Trio which performs annual concerts as part of the Daytona Solisti Concert Series.

 Mr. Corporon is a graduate of the University of Miami in Coral Gables, FL, with a degree in cello performance.
 He is a former member of the Miami Bach Society and taught for several years in private and public schools in Miami.
-Mr. Corporon currently is on the music faculty of the Volusia County Public Schools.
+Mr. Corporon has been the Artistic Director of the Flagler Youth Orchestra since 2021.

 Daytona Solisti Chamber Orchestra